 Sharon Laing is an experienced Cognitive Behavioural Psychotherapist who works with adults and children (4-16 years) at First Psychology Aberdeen.

-Sharon works with clients with a range of issues and problems including: anxiety related issues (phobias, generalised anxiety disorder, social anxiety, trauma/PTSD, panic, health anxiety); depression/low mood/dysthmia; low self-esteem; bereavement; insomnia; relationship issues; life transitions; self harm; and compulsive lying disorder.
+Sharon works with clients with a range of issues and problems including: anxiety related issues (phobias, generalised anxiety disorder, social anxiety, trauma/PTSD, panic, health anxiety); depression/low mood/dysthmia; low self-esteem; bereavement; relationship issues; life transitions; self harm; and compulsive lying disorder.